About your FPQ clinic

 - diaphragm fitting

-- intrauterine devices (IUDs) -- hormonal and non-hormonal assessment and insertion [ More information about IUD insertions ]
+- intrauterine devices (IUDs) – copper and hormonal (Mirena ®) [ More information about IUD insertions ]

 - vasectomy information [ More information about the Brisbane vasectomy service ]

 - testing and treatment for sexually transmitted infections (STIs)

 - information about prevention of STIs

 Other services include: